vinaykashyap1996/MSR/README.md

-This project aims at reproducing the paper "Can Can issues reported at Stack Overflow questions be reproduced?
+This project aims at reproducing the paper "Can issues reported at Stack Overflow questions be reproduced?
 An exploratory study".
 # Meta data
 1. A reproduction as part of MSR course at MSR course 2020/21 at UniKo, CS Department, SoftLang team.
 2. Paper title: "Can issues reported at Stack Overflow questions be reproduced?
 An exploratory study"